geosoft-as/glm/README.md

 ## Product ID

-The running software is associated with its corresponding license through the _Product ID_ of the application.
+The running software is associated with its corresponding license through the _product ID_ of the application.
 It is up to the vendor to define how this ID is created, but a common approach is to use a hash of the _build time_ of the application given that it is built exclusively for each client.